ReadyMouse/BananaBetting/README.md

 - Users are solely responsible for ensuring compliance with their local laws and regulations
 - Since wining bets are refunded and loser bets are resdistributed to charitires, this is potentially not under gambling restrictions

-**Technical Note**: This API requires a running Zcash node with RPC enabled.
-Ensure your node is properly configured and synchronized before using the transaction features.